Kong/docs.konghq.com/app/kubernetes-ingress-controller/1.0.x/references/annotations.md

 the request and response or impose certain policies on the requests as they are proxied to your service.

-With Kong Ingress Controller, plugins can be configured by creating `KongPlugin` Custom Resources and then associating them with an Ingress, Service, KongConsumer or a combination of those.
+With the {{site.kic_product_name}}, plugins can be configured by creating `KongPlugin` Custom Resources and then associating them with an Ingress, Service, KongConsumer or a combination of those.

 Following is an example of how to use the annotation: